Albert Ball

 Albert Ball, VC, DSO2, MC (14 August 1896 – 7 May 1917) was a British fighter pilot during the First World War.
-At the time of his death he was the United Kingdom's leading flying ace, with 44 victories, and remained its fourth-highest scorer behind Edward Mannock, James McCudden, and George McElroy.
+At the time of his death he was the United Kingdom's leading flying ace, with 44 victories, and remained its fourth-highest scorer behind Edward Mannock, James McCudden and George McElroy.

 Born and raised in Nottingham, Ball joined the Sherwood Foresters at the outbreak of the First World War and was commissioned as a second lieutenant in October 1914.
 He transferred to the Royal Flying Corps (RFC) the following year, and gained his pilot's wings on 26 January 1916.
 Joining No. 13 Squadron RFC in France, he flew reconnaissance missions before being posted in May to No. 11 Squadron, a fighter unit.
 From then until his return to England on leave in October, he accrued many aerial victories, earning two Distinguished Service Orders and the Military Cross.
 He was the first ace to become a British national hero.

 After a period on home establishment, Ball was posted to No. 56 Squadron, which deployed to the Western Front in April 1917.
-He crashed to his death in a field in France on 7 May, sparking a wave of national mourning and posthumous recognition, which included the award of the Victoria Cross for his actions during his final tour of duty.
+He died when his plane crashed into a field in France on 7 May, sparking a wave of national mourning and posthumous recognition, which included the award of the Victoria Cross for his actions during his final tour of duty.
 The famous German flying ace Manfred von Richthofen remarked upon hearing of Ball's death that he was "by far the best English flying man".